 Larger stones in the kidney are preferably removed by PCNL.
 In this method, the patient needs to be admitted to the hospital.
 A small puncture is made from the back directly into the kidney, the stone is identified, fragmented and completely removed.

 Larger stones in the lower ureter or those stones which do not pass out despite waiting for 1 month, need to be removed by laser lithotripsy.
-In this, the stone is visualised and fragmented by passing a small endoscope into the urinary tract from outside.
+In this, the stone is visualized and fragmented by passing a small endoscope into the urinary tract from outside.

 Open surgery for stones in the ureter is used only in complicated cases.

-Uric acid stones, which are generally seen only on the ultrasound, and not on the x-rays, if less than 1 cm, can easily be dissolved by simple alkalinisation of the urine.
+Uric acid stones, which are generally seen only on the ultrasound, and not on the x-rays, if less than 1 cm, can easily be dissolved by simple alkalinization of the urine.

 Most patients with urinary stones need to make certain minimal changes in their diet that may help in the prevention of a recurrence.
 These include: